akevalion/PharoTestsAction/README.md

         id: tests
         uses: akevalion/PharoTestsAction@v1
         with:
-          # removes-repo: 'Roassal' # String separated by commas, it will remove packages using: `'Roassal*' match: package name`
+          # removes-repo: 'Roassal, Numeric' # String separated by commas, it will remove packages using: `'Roassal*' match: package name`
           baseline: 'PharoTestsAction'
           group: 'default'
           tests: 'PharoTests' # same as `removes-repo` it will use